Florida State Road 777

-State Road 777 (SR 777) is an 5.8 mi state road near North Port, Florida, United States.
+State Road 777 (SR 777) is a 5.8 mi state road near North Port, Florida, United States.
 SR 777 is locally known as River Road from Interstate 75 (I-75) south to its southern terminus at Tamiami Trail (US Highway 41, US 41) where it continues south as a county road.

 Route description

 SR 777 begins at an intersection with US 41.
 Upon crossing US 41, the road is a six-lane divided highway.
 The road passes through some homes and narrows to a two-lane undivided highway before approaching Blue Heron Park and intersecting West Villages Parkway.
 The state road heads northwest through some developments, crossing Center Road, Jelks Preserve, and Venice Avenue.
 After crossing Venice Avenue, it becomes a four-lane divided highway.
 SR 777 reaches its northern terminus at the interchange with I-75.
 The road's end of pavement is just north of the interchange, south of Curry Creek.